Skip to content

 ← Dr. Fauci vs. Sen. Rand Paul (CTV News) Charlottesville has a new mayor — but remember, the mayor’s not the one in charge here (Charlottesville Tomorrow) →

-Stephen Farnsworth Stephen J. Farnsworth is Professor of Political Science and International Affairs and Director of the Center for Leadership and Media Studies at the University of Mary Washington.
-Dr. Farnsworth is the author or co-author of seven books on the presidency, the mass media and public opinion and is a 2017 recipient of the Virginia Outstanding Faculty Award.
+Stephen Farnsworth Stephen J. Farnsworth is Professor Emeritus of Political Science and International Affairs at the University of Mary Washington.
+Dr. Farnsworth is the author or co-author of nine books on the presidency, the mass media, public opinion and journalism.
+He also has received the Virginia Outstanding Faculty Award from the State Council of Higher Education for Virginia.

 More here